dnoesgaard/ssg-bid/content/01-Calls/01-Africa-2017/01-eligibility/en.md

 5. Overhead costs may not be charged to BID grants.
 6. Applicants must commit cofunding (in-kind or cash) to their projects and provide details of this cofunding in their concept notes and full proposals.
 Cofunding refers to real costs that are incurred by the applicants while executing the funded project’s activities.
 These could be in-kind contributions that directly contribute to the project activities (like staff salaries, travel costs etc.) or any in-cash contributions to BID activities from other funding sources.
 7. All proposed project activities must fall within the stated implementation periods for each grant type.
+8. If invited to submit a full proposal, applicants must prepare a detailed budget.
+Note that BID funds cannot be used to pay for bank transfer fees, exchange rate fees and courier costs for delivering the contract and project reports to GBIF.
-8. Applicants must provide plans to ensure sustainability of activities after project support from BID concludes.
+9. If invited to submit a full proposal, applicants must provide plans to ensure sustainability of activities after project support from BID concludes.
-9. All data mobilized through the BID grants, as well as any other products of the projects, such as training material, must be made available under a [CC-BY license or CC0 license](http://www.gbif.org/newsroom/news/data-licensing-and-endorsement).
+10. All data mobilized through the BID grants, as well as any other products of the projects, such as training material, must be made available under a [CC-BY license or CC0 license](http://www.gbif.org/newsroom/news/data-licensing-and-endorsement).

 -----------------------